nmarsollier/viaduct/shared/codegen/impldocs/learnings.md

   ... and a lot more ...
 ```

-As you can see, the Kotlin compiler introduces co- and contravariant signature attributes for the backing fields of properties to properly and exhustively take into account the possibility of subclasses.
+As you can see, the Kotlin compiler introduces co- and contravariant signature attributes for the backing fields of properties to properly and exhaustively take into account the possibility of subclasses.
 In the case of final classes (like `String`), no such attributes are introduced.
 But in the case of our invented `H` class which is open, and the case of enumerations which are implicitly open because of the "anonymous subclass" issue.

 (Not shown here is the following: in "output" positions - such as the return-type of the getters for these properties - no such variance-transformations are applied.
 In "input" positions - such as the arguments to constructors and copy-functions - these variance-transformations _are_ applied.)